Convert a String to a Number (int, float) in Python

 # 255

-Convert scientific notation strings to float
+Convert a scientific notation string to float

-Strings in scientific notation can be converted to floating point numbers using float().
+Strings in scientific notation can be converted to floating-point numbers using float()

 print(float('1.23e-4'))